hashicorp/consul/website/source/docs/guides/performance.html.markdown

 It's best to benchmark with a realistic workload when choosing a production server for Consul.
 Here are some general recommendations:

+* Consul will make use of multiple cores, and at least 2 cores are recommended.

 * For write-heavy workloads, disk speed on the servers is key for performance.
 Use SSDs or another fast disk technology for the best write throughput.